zMag33z/mag-react-portfolio/README.md

 - location: Brenham, TX

-- passion: building (crafts, mechanics, construction, and now computational programming using languages such as html, css, and javascript, used together directly or along side other technologies, to build dynamic websites.)
+- passion: building (crafts, mechanics, construction, and now computational programming using languages such as html, css, and javascript, used together directly or along side other technologies, building dynamic websites.)

 ## Works: